pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Blackbox.md

 After you've connected OpenLog/OpenLager, you should configure your helicopter for logging in Rotorflight Configurator.

 * Ensure that your TX output pad has been assigned a resource with `resource SERIAL_TX` (see [Betaflight Unified Targets Repo](https://github.com/betaflight/unified-targets/tree/master/configs/default)).
 * Specify which UART is connected to OpenLog/OpenLager.
-Go to the Serial Ports tab, then select Blackbox logging under Peripherals for the UART used for logging.
+Go to the Serial Ports tab, then select _Blackbox logging_ under _Peripherals_ for the UART used for logging.
 For OpenLog, select a baudrate of 250kbps, for OpenLager select 2000kbps.
-Click Save and Reboot.
+Click _Save_ and _Reboot_.
 * Now you can assign a transmitter switch for logging under the Modes tab.
 Find the Blackbox mode and assign a range.
 You can choose a very broad range in order to log always.
 Click Save.
-* Configure what to log in the Blackbox tab.
-Select Serial Port as your Blackbox logging device and a log rate of 500 Hz for OpenLog or 2 kHz for OpenLager.
-Under Blackbox debug mode you can specify what should be logged.
-There are a lot of choices, but you can select GYRO_SCALED for PID tuning, GOVERNOR for analyzing the governor or CYCLETIME if you're interested in CPU time.
-Click Save and Reboot.
+* Configure what to log in the _Blackbox_ tab.
+Select _Serial Port_ as your _Blackbox logging device_ and a log rate of _500 Hz_ for OpenLog or _2 kHz_ for OpenLager.
+Under _Blackbox debug mode_ you can specify what should be logged.
+There are a lot of choices, but you can select _GYRO_SCALED_ for PID tuning, _GOVERNOR_ for analyzing the governor or _CYCLETIME_ if you're interested in CPU time.
+Click _Save_ and _Reboot_.
 *
 When logging mode is active and `blackbox_mode` is set to `NORMAL`, logging will start when you arm your helicopter.
 You can set `blackbox_mode` to `ALWAYS` for testing purposes, but be aware that you won't see log files unless the FC is rebooted (using LUA or the Configurator).